Signposts

 my life.
 Georgia was my home for three years, and during that time, Blood

-Mountain became the axis of my world.
+Mountain became the axis of that world.
 In hindsight, everything revolved

 around it, most of the good things in my life that came out of those three

-years in Georgia came because of that mountain, the people I met there, and
+years in Georgia came because of that mountain, especially the people I met

-the adventures shared with friends on and around it.
-The people at Mountain
+and the adventures I shared with friends on and around Blood Mountain.
+The

-Crossings all became friends, and although other friendships were made
+staff at Mountain Crossings all became friends, and although other

-during that time, the deep and abiding relationships were forged and
+friendships were made during that time, the deep and abiding relationships

-tempered by the hours spent together on Blood Mountain and in the
+were forged and tempered by the hours spent together on Blood Mountain and

-First there was the mountain itself.
-Over the span of three years, I
+First was the mountain itself.
+Over the span of three years, I averaged more

-averaged more than two ascents per month of the mountain, and climbed Blood
+than two ascents of the mountain per month and climbed Blood at least once

 The winter months meant snow, ice, and the biting cold of the North Georgia